 |A mom and her playful cub.|

 We save my laptop’s battery for that one show we may watch at 2200 hrs (10:00 pm) before we’d go to sleep.
-On top of that concern is the fact that today, still spring, not summer, the temperature has been 40C (102F).
-Not having aircon by bedtime could result in an extremely uncomfortable night.
+On top of that concern is that today, still spring, not summer, the temperature has been 40C (102F).
+Not having aircon by bedtime could result in a highly uncomfortable night.

 |Two lovely females.|